alexjcode/tictactoe-game-client/README.md

 As an impatient player, I want the page to load within 3 seconds, so that I dont leave the website.
 As an artsy player, I want the game to have intuitive UI and not use Comic Sans or Papyrus.

-## Keeping my code modular
-I will split my css up according to themes and colors.
-I'll be splitting my JS code up according to events, the main app file, the api requests, and in general, i will add more files on if the code is getting redundant.

-## Creative spin
-I'm going to try out a bunch of different css "themes", and maybe try using faces instead of X or O. I would also like to use different light up effects or windows that pop up when a player wins

 ## Version control
-I will be commiting at least once for every hour of work.
-Using git, i'll be working on a brach of the main repository, and the merging to the main after features are added, and the code is working, in order to separate the testing code from the working code.
+I commited about once for every hour of work.
+Using git, i worked on a brach of the main repository, and merged to the main after adding features with working code, in order to separate the testing code from the main code.

-## Extra features
-If i have extra time, I'll look at adding online multiplayer, and perhaps a save file of some sort.
-I can always add more css and effects